LLnCSoftware/mserve/README(original).md

 **Secure Invocation:** The practice of executing q functions or operations in a controlled manner, without evaluating arbitrary expressions.
 This mitigates security risks associated with executing client-provided strings, which might contain malicious code.
-Instead, Secure Invocation only allows execution of a limited number pre-defined functions, as in a conventional API call.
+Instead, Secure Invocation only allows execution of a limited number ⚠️[of] pre-defined functions, as in a conventional API call.
 In addition, Secure invocation must prevent execution of arbitrary expressions which might appear in the arguments to the functions.